What is CERT?

 organize themselves and spontaneous volunteers to be effective,

 and collect disaster intelligence to support first responder efforts.

 How do I join?

-Once registered you will start to receive any training announcements.
 If you complete the 3 day training course you will have an opportunity to join Charlotte County CERT.

 How does Charlotte County CERT help the community?